myllynen/aap-automation/README.md

 1. DNS, networking, SSH, and timesync have been setup properly.
 1. Root access on all nodes (including the installer node, for now).

 The [inventory](inventory) file in this directory specifies the bastion host, i.e., where to run the actual installer.
-Especially in the demo setup it can well be the same node as the Automation Contoller node.
+Especially in a demo setup it can well be the same node as the Automation Contoller node.

 The most minimal configuration for a basic demo setup with the contoller node only could be like this: